zicklag/docs-1/self-hosted/installation/cli.md

 ---
-description: How to install Directus via CLI.
+description: How to install Directus via CLI
 readTime: 2 min read
 ---